samibyers/my_portfolio/README.md

 My_Portfolio

 I created a webpage from scratch that includes an html document, a reset css file, and a linked css stylesheet.
 This webpage is a portfolio including some information about me and contact information that I will be able to link future work to.
-There are a few elements on the page that don't change with the screen size adjustments perfectly, but hopefully I will be able to come back and rework these in the future.

 Screenshots: ![Screen Shot 2021-09-20 at 9 10 01 PM](https://user-images.githubusercontent.com/90110594/134101672-19560155-d493-416a-8e04-a31807c97034.png)